Technology Adoption Theories and Models Examples

 Venkatesh, Thong, and Xu established the Extending Unified Theory of Acceptance and Use of Technology (UTAUT2) in 2012.
 They added three additional variables, including hedonic motivation, price value, and

-habit, to the UTAUT in order to explain customer technology adoption.
+habit, to the UTAUT to explain customer technology adoption.
 The Extending Unified Theory of Acceptance and Use of Technology contains age, gender, and experience to moderate variables; however, it excludes the variable of voluntariness.

 Extending the Unified Theory of Acceptance and Use of Technology 2